BTS (Bangtan Boys) Demian Theory

 Part II: The Most Beautiful Moment In Life

 Now that we have concluded that Jin committed suicide, we will proceed with the second part of the theory which will prove the statement above.
-Before you start reading the second part, I would suggest that you watch the theory "Jin is dead" from Justt Ally, which inspired my theory.
-It will help you understand the things I am about to write.
-For those who don't want to watch it, I will talk about those things as well, but I may leave out some parts.
-Also, I will add some things that I found out and find relevant for the theory.
+Before you start reading the second part, I would like to mention the theory "Jin is dead" from Justt Ally, which inspired my theory.
+I will briefly touch upon some of the things mention in the video and connect it to my own findings.
+Everything will be explained, so you would be able to understand even without having watched the video.

 Justt Ally's theory "Jin is dead"